 An easy day brought me to the Harper River Campsite, setting me up to reach the Rākaia River Hazard Zone tomorrow at Lake Coleridge.

 I again didn’t sleep well, waking up overheated three times during the night.
 Although I’d basically come to the conclusion last night, not sleeping well decided for me that I’d not try to push all the way to Lake Coleridge today.
 A 48 km hike would take all day, and the only good reason to push so hard would be if that would let me get to Methven tonight to resupply and take the (literal) school bus back to the trail on the other side of the Rākaia River tomorrow morning.
 But to have any chance of making it work, I’d have had to have left Hamilton Hut at 5 am, averaged 4 km per hour for 12 hours, and then very quickly gotten a hitch from Lake Coleridge to Methven in order to get there in time to do my resupply before the supermarket closes, so that I could get up at 5 am tomorrow to catch the school bus back to the trail at 6 am.
-None of which seemed likely, especially considering the 6:30 alarm I’d set.
+None of which seemed likely, considering the 6:30 alarm I’d set.

 So, I decided today would just be a “short” 19 km day to the only campsite between here and Lake Coleridge.
 With that decided, I ignored my 6:30 am alarm and instead slept in until quarter after seven, returning to the trail around 8:30.

 After following the hut access trail back to the TA, I followed an ATV trail down the valley, following the Harper River downstream.
 The track crossed the river quite a few times, but in comparison with the other rivers I’ve had to cross recently, the Harper was fairly low flow, and fairly shallow, rarely ever higher than my socks.
-I still got my feet quite wet, of course, since there generally wasn’t any way to rock hop across, but all of the crossings were quite easy.
+I still got my feet quite wet, of course, since there usually wasn’t any way to rock hop across, but all of the crossings were quite easy.

 The weather today was excellent.
 Once the morning clouds got out of the way, there was a perfectly blue sky almost the whole day.